AlanSwenson/core-public/README.md

 ## Bug Bounty

-Wolf Gmae is offering up to $50,000 as a bounty for any vulnerabilities found.
+Wolf Game is offering up to $50,000 as a bounty for any vulnerabilities found.
 The amount received by the party that notifies me of a vulnerability will be determined based on severity.

 Vulnerabilities should be submitted via this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfWr5PxOq5NhFEG8jgPAG8IcTRDyj_X1M-RIwPNg8z6iBM3Kg/viewform) and the first submitter of any vulnerability will be eligible.